bus710/zephyr-rtos-development-in-linux/2025_pico_w.md

 - Prerequisites
 - Reference
 - Contents
-    1. Linux dependencies
+    1. Install dependencies
-    2. Get zephyr source code and tools
+    2. Get Zephyr and install Python dependencies
-    3. Get zephyr SDK
+    3. Install the Zephyr SDK
-    4. Build the blinky application for target
+    4. Build the Blinky Sample and Flash the Sample
-    5. Get JLink package
+    5. Get JLink
+    6. Wire the probe and the board
-    6. Debug the blinky app in VSCODE
+    7. Debug the blinky app in VSCODE
 - What's next

 <br/><br/>